 - MCAS Scholars Program A highly selective program uniquely designed for first year students to enhance the RIT experience through developing intellectual and ethical leadership skills, fostering a passion for educational excellence, and a commitment to the learning process throughout their time at RIT.

 - Rochester City Scholars Program A program designed for high achieving Rochester City students, who are selected based on their academic achievements, leadership potential , and desire to make a difference in the RIT and surrounding community.

-- MCAS Excel Program A program designed for all students falling outside the MCAS Scholars program, but desire to participate in a high touch intentional advising and leadership development program.
+- MCAS Affiliate Program A program designed for all students falling outside the MCAS Scholars program, but desire to participate in a high touch intentional advising and leadership development program.

 - MCAS Summer Bridge Program An intensive four-week summer program that consists of 2- three credit hour courses, developmental workshops, academic coaching, exposure to research, and community service programs.